djfuzzy/thebrewist/README.md

 ## Client

-The client app with documentation can be found in the '/client' folder.
+The client app with documentation can be found in the `/client` folder.

-## TODO
+## To Do

 - Add better email validation and authorization
 - Add endpoint for getting beer from Punk API by ID